gokulkrishh/expense.fyi/README.md

 </a>

 <p align="center">
-	Expense.fyi is Open Source Application to Effortlessly Track and Manage your expenses.
+	Expense.fyi is an open-source expense tracker application to effortlessly track and manage your expenses.
 </p>

 <p align="center">